nfj5/CPSC4610-AI-Checkers/README.md

 Seattle University (SQ 2019)
 An implementation of the game of checkers with an AI player for the user to compete against.

 Goal: Our goal is to create an intelligent AI that will rely on board state to determine the next best move and (Ideally) beat a human player.
-This being accomplished by
+Utilizing algorithms learned throughout the course of CPSC4610, we will build the AI player to compete at the level of the user.

 Will Lathrop
 [lathropw@seattleu.edu](mailto:lathropw@seattleu.edu)